YaoGroup/DIFFICE_jax/paper.md

 details of algorithms (including comments and examples) that can be employed or generalized to conduct cutting-edge research in the field.

-The critical features of `pinnIceShelf` that go beyond regular PINNs and are essential for viscosity inference includes: (1) data and equation normalization; (2) Positive-definite design of network structure; (3) Optimal setting of equation weight; (4) Residual-based random-sampling of data during training; (5) Extended-PINNs (XPINNs) for studying large ice shelves; (6) Inversion of anisotropic viscosity.
+Critical features of `pinnIceShelf` that go beyond regular PINNs and are essential for viscosity inference includes: (1) data and equation normalization; (2) Optimal setting of equation weight; (3) Positive-definite design of network structure;(4) Residual-based random-sampling of data during training; (5) Extended-PINNs (XPINNs) for studying large ice shelves; (6) Inversion of anisotropic viscosity.
+The need for each of these features for the success of viscosity inference are summarized below.

 provide a wide range of example in the repository tutorial example using synthetic data for students,